cynber/cs444-FacilityFinder/docs/blog/posts/project-update-3.md

 **Design Breadth:**

-- Wireframes for all key features have been designed.
+- Wireframes for all key features (e.g. map feature, seach & filter feature, add/update washroom feature) have been designed.
-- However, some less crucial pages such as the profile page were omitted.
+- Although some less crucial pages (e.g. profile page, reviewing feature) were considered and can be implemented in the future, they have not been fleshed out in the LoFi design since they are not part of the scope of our requirements and task examples

 **Design Depth:**

+- We paid special attention to key aspects like the seach & filter feature, as well sa the add/update washroom feature.
+- These features are essential to app functionality, and align with the requirements and user tasks (as per task examples)
-- We paid special attention to key aspects such as searching and viewing washroom details.
-Interactions on these pages are more complete and flow seamlessly between one another.
+- Interactions on these pages are more complete and flow between each other to create a more complete workflow

-One key design decision we made was to add a toggle on the interface for looking at washroom features.
-This toggle allows users to switch between a more visual interface with icons and images representing the information, and a denser text-based interface.
+**Design Decisions:**

+1. Switching between visual and text based interface <br>
+We decided to both a visual and text based interface.
+The visual design relies on icons and images to represent the information.
+While the text based interface relies on text and text grouping to represent information.
+Presently, users can toggle between the two interfaces.
 This was done to accommodate different user preferences and to make the app more accessible to a wider range of users.

+2. Aligning with user expectations <br>
 Another design decision made was to leverage positive transfer effect and utilize industry standard interactions such as screens sliding into frame from the right after a button is clicked and swiping from left to right to return to the previous page.
+Also, we discussed different ways that we could present washroom information (such as map view, list based, and 3D/AR representations) but ultimately decided to lean in to user expectations and limit the need for users to learn a new interface

 ---